loco/wp-loco/readme.txt

 Features include:

 * Built-in translation editor within WordPress admin
-* Integration with translation APIs including DeepL, Google, Microsoft and Yandex
+* Integration with translation APIs including DeepL, Google, Microsoft and Lecto AI
 * Create and update language files directly in your theme or plugin
 * Extraction of translatable strings from your source code
 * Native MO file compilation without the need for Gettext on your system